bottega-code-school/js-builder/README.md

 ### To create a new project

 - Change into the directory that you want to build the project in
-- Run the command `generate` into the terminal and follow the prompts
+- Run the command `js-generate` into the terminal and follow the prompts

 ### Deployment Options